 Hey everyone!
 I’m Juliette.
-I am 16 years old, and am currently in Year 11.
+I am 16 years old, and am currently in Lower 6th studying Maths and Science.
 I have put this website together because I wanted to share with you my love of music!

 I started playing the piano shortly before my eighth birthday.
 For the first year all I wanted to do was to play Christmas songs and little tunes (as any typical eight year old girl would!).
 Soon after that, however, I realised little by little that I could do more and more.
 The more I played, the more I loved it.
 And when one day I bumped into a video of a 7 year old Umi Garrett playing Balakirev’s ‘The Lark’, I knew instantly that I wanted to do just that.
 I hadn’t even taken my grade 3 yet, but I got my mum to buy me the score of ‘The Lark’, and I was into it big way!
 To make up for the time lost, I was taking one ABRSM grade per term until I got my grade 8 with distinction shortly before my eleventh birthday.

 Since July 2014 I have been learning with Antoinette Cann, gaining a distinction in my ATCL piano performance diploma shortly before I turned twelve and a high distinction (96/100) in my LTCL piano performance diploma in July 2016.
 At the very beginning of 2019 my recital for my 3rd and final piano performance diploma (FTCL) was approved, so I am now a Fellow of Trinity College London!